 You can now add your seats to the map.

-The easiest way to import a graphic map file is to simply drag the file from the folder it is located in and dropping it in the white space of the Graphic Map
+The easiest way to place an SVG graphic map file is to simply DRAG the file from the folder it is located in and DROP it in the white space of the tab in Theatre Manager.

 Click here to learn how to access the window.